OpenConextApps/simplesamlphp-module-stepupsfo/docs/stepupsfo.md

         ),
     )

+If you use the module to protect an IdP, you will want to exclude at least the token registration portal via the `skipentities` setting, if that portal uses said IdP for authentication.

-You supply the following to the persons running the SFO service:
+After setting the configuration up, you supply the following to the persons running the SFO service:
 - The entityid and certificate configured in the authsource above.
 - The namespace of the subjectattribute you're using (likely something like `urn:collab:person:example.org:`).
 - The AssertionConsumerService location: `<your ssp base url>/module.php/stepupsfo/acs.php`.